Performance Review and Development (PRD)

 There are 3 frameworks that can also assist staff with setting of performance goals and development activities:

 - Leadership Framework – provides insight on what one 'would expect to see' or 'would not expect to see' at different staff levels.
-Staff are also encouraged to examine their behaviour and provide specific examples that highlight their strengths or development gaps, in accordance with the six Leadership Capabilities by undertaking the Leadership Capabilities Assessment in PRD online.
+Staff are also encouraged to examine their behaviour and provide specific examples that highlight their strengths or development gaps.

 - Performance Expectations Framework for Academic staff – supports ongoing performance discussions and provides clarity for academic staff regarding their qualitative expectations and quantitative performance indicators and targets that are required by academic level.
 Each level defines progressive expectations regarding the impact of an individual's activities in research and innovation, teaching and learning, and service engagement.